MakeSchool-Tutorials/Habitual-Swift4/P02-Adding-a-Table-View/content.md

 # Using a UITableViewController

+Using a `UITableViewController` will give us some helpful functionality when our screen needs to display a `UITableView`.
+So, we'll have to change a few things to do this:

+> [action]
+> In the **MainViewController.swift**, change the superclass of the `MainViewController` from `UIViewController` to `UITableViewController`.

-Let's first start by renaming the `MainViewController` to say `HabitsTableViewController`:
+Then, rename the `MainViewController` to say `HabitsTableViewController`:

 > [action]
 > Rename the `MainViewController` class in the **MainViewController.swift** file (also rename the swift file).